Fatafehi Tuʻipelehake: Politics

-He kept the both titles of Tui Pelehake and Tui Faleua for so many years, that they became synonymous with him.
+He kept the both titles of Tuʻi Pelehake and Tuʻi Faleua for so many years, that they became synonymous with him.
 But after his death, only the former was conferred to his son ʻUluvalu, while the latter returned to the king.

 He died on 10 April 1999 in Auckland after a long illness.

-Descent
+Descendants

 Besides his son who inherited his positions, he also had four daughters and two sons :